Lordsburg, New Mexico: Climate

 Lordsburg has a semi-arid climate (Köppen BSk), just avoiding designation as a desert climate (BWk).

 Typical for the more southerly and lower elevations of the Intermountain West, summers are extremely hot during the daytime, with maxima above 90 F for over four months on an average of 122 afternoons during a full year.
 100 F is exceeded on average during 30 afternoons each year, and the record high of 114 F was set during a notorious southwestern heatwave on June 27, 1994.
 Humidity in early summer is very low, but increases in late summer due to the monsoon, which, between July and early October brings the majority of the year's limited precipitation.
 From October temperatures cool off rapidly, and by November most mornings are below 32 F, but afternoons remains comfortable to warm all through the winter, with only 10.1 afternoons failing to reach 50 F and only one afternoon every two years not topping freezing.
 Minima fall below freezing on an average of 108 mornings, but 0 F has been reached only during two exceptional cold waves in January 1962 and December 1978, when the record low of −14 F was reached on the 9th.

-Except for the freakishly wet December 1991 when 4.55 in fell from a series of subtropical cyclones, monthly rainfalls above 4.00 in are restricted to the monsoon season: the wettest month between 1971 and 2000 was July 1981 with 5.34 in.
+Except for the freakishly wet December 1991 when 4.55 in fell from a series of subtropical cyclones, monthly rainfalls above 4 in are restricted to the monsoon season: the wettest month between 1971 and 2000 was July 1981 with 5.34 in.
 The wettest day has been June 28 of 1981 with 3.00 in.
-Snowfall is very rare; the median for the year is zero and the mean only 3.5 in; with the heaviest snowfall between 1971 and 2000 being of 11.0 in during Christmas and Boxing Days, 1987.
+Snowfall is very rare; the median for the year is zero and the mean only 3.5 in; with the heaviest snowfall between 1971 and 2000 being 11.0 in during December 25-26, 1987.